 Hampton Inn expert review by ConsumerAffairs

 Hampton Inn was founded in 1984 as a member of the Holiday Inn family.
 Hilton Worldwide acquired it in 1999, and its name changed to Hampton by Hilton in 2007.
 There are currently over 2,100 locations around the world.

-- Hilton property: Hilton owns Hampton, so guests can use their Hilton HHonors rewards at this brand.
+Hilton property: Hilton owns Hampton, so guests can use their Hilton HHonors rewards at this brand.
 These properties also support the same community initiatives as Hilton Hotels and Suites.

-- Satisfaction guarantee: Hampton has a 100 percent satisfaction guarantee.
+Satisfaction guarantee: Hampton has a 100 percent satisfaction guarantee.
 If a guest does not feel the hotel met their expectations of service or cleanliness, they will not be charged for their stay.

-- Fresh bedding: Hampton’s Clean and Fresh Hampton Bed program ensures that guest bedding is always clean.
+Fresh bedding: Hampton’s Clean and Fresh Hampton Bed program ensures that guest bedding is always clean.
 Duvet covers are washed between each guest’s stay, and all bedding is white, making it easy for travelers to spot dirt.

-- Free hot breakfast: All guests at Hampton receive a free hot breakfast every morning.
+Free hot breakfast: All guests at Hampton receive a free hot breakfast every morning.
 Options include fresh waffles and oatmeal as well as cereal, yogurt, fruit and more.
 On the Run Breakfast Bags are available on weekday mornings for guests who need to get out the door quickly.

-- Special discounts: Hampton offers special discounted rates to many groups, including AAA, CAA and AARP members as well as members of the military and their families and those 65 and older.
+Special discounts: Hampton offers special discounted rates to many groups, including AAA, CAA and AARP members as well as members of the military and their families and those 65 and older.
 They also have special promotions throughout the year.

-- Best for Hampton Inn is best for those who want good service but would rather save than have extra amenities.
+Best for: Hampton Inn is best for those who want good service but would rather save than have extra amenities.

-Hampton Inn Company Profile
+Hampton Inn Company Information